 I can’t imagine schools don’t have water fountains but perhaps I am completely naive, living here in the bubble of Silicon Valley.
 I do know that public areas sorely lack water fountains in many cities however.
 This step will help step #11 succeed.

-14. Invest in reusables and ban straws
+14. Invest in reusables

 From the kitchen to the dining hall, look for areas to reduce waste.
 Invest in cloth napkins and towels rather than paper versions.
 At my daughters’ very small elementary school, parents took turns washing towels for the various classrooms every week (sorry, I just made more work for you).
 Serve food on real plates, with real cutlery and real cups.
-Ban straws outright.

 15. Serve real food